In her bed, trying to sleep, our heroine has a run-in with the future

 ‘What is the point of remote-controlled kettles?
 Am I missing something?
 Would you buy one?’

-Literally one second later I get a direct message from @Scunthorpe48.
+One second later I get a direct message from @Scunthorpe48.

 ‘It’s genius.
 You can set it from upstairs so that the water is ready when you reach the kitchen.’